Self-Supervised Learning for Recommender Systems: A Survey: Hybrid Methods

-Besides the combination of generative and contrastive tasks, \textbf{SSI} \cite{YuanCSZD21} assembles a label-based predictive task and a contrastive task to pre-train models for sequential recommendation.
-Given a sequence, two consistency constraint: temporal consistency and persona consistency are imposed through the predictive learning.
-For temporal consistency, this method needs to predict whether the input sequence is in the original order or shuffled.
-For persona consistency, it needs to differentiate whether the input sequence is from one certain user or with some items replaced by unrelated items.
-Meanwhile, an item masking-based contrast is conducted between the masked item representation and the sequence representation.
-As for the combination of generative and predictive tasks, it is witnessed in \textbf{PTUM} \cite{WuWQLH020} which imitates BERT \cite{devlin2018bert} to conduct the masked-item-generation task and the next-item-prediction task.
-Moreover, \textbf{UPRec} \cite{xiao2021uprec} connects BERT with heterogeneous user information, and pre-trains the encoder with the social relation and user attribute prediction tasks in parallel.
+In addition to the combination of generative and contrastive tasks, \textbf{SSI} \cite{YuanCSZD21} puts a label-based predictive task and a contrastive task together to pre-train models for sequential recommendation.
+It imposes two consistency constraints through predictive learning: temporal consistency and persona consistency.
+The former requires predicting if the input sequence is in the original order or shuffled, while the latter differentiates between an input sequence from a particular user and a sequence with unrelated items replacing some items.
+Additionally, an item masking-based contrast is conducted between the masked item representation and the sequence representation. \textbf{PTUM} \cite{WuWQLH020} imitates BERT \cite{devlin2018bert} to conduct both masked-item-generation and next-item-prediction tasks. \textbf{UPRec} \cite{xiao2021uprec} connects BERT with heterogeneous user information and pre-trains its encoder with social relation and user attribute prediction tasks.
+Besides these models, \textbf{ODRec} \cite{xia2022device}, as an on-device model, recombines server-side and device-side embeddings for self-supervision and unifies a contrastive task and a predictive task into a knowledge distillation framework.